Key Takeaway

 Taking Action

-Hidden harassment can create ripple effects damaging both employees and employers.
-A base knowledge of your legal rights helps workers protect themselves while strong policies help employers avoid liability.
+Hidden harassment hurts both workers and employers.
+Knowing your legal rights helps you protect yourself.
+Strong workplace policies help employers avoid liability.

 Need Guidance?